Developer Guide

 The actual execution of the different add commands are highly similar and often differ only by the extra entity-specific checks, e.g. verifying that the owner ID refers to an actual owner instead of taking in an arbitrary number.
 The same applies to delete commands as well.

 In order to generate the respective commands, the raw input needs to be parsed first.
-It is required that the user provide a second keyword right after the add
+It is required that the user provide a second keyword right after the add/delete command keyword to indicate the correct entity type to be added.
+Using this information, the arguments can be forwarded to the correct parser from within PawbookParser to generate the actual add/delete commands.

 Given below is an example usage scenario and how the add command behaves at each step.

 Step 1.
-The user launches the application and executes add owner n/BRUCE p/92019201 e/bruce@example.com a/BLK 123 Adam Road t/friendly
+The user launches the application and executes add owner n/BRUCE p/92019201 e/bruce@example.com a/BLK 123 Adam Road t/friendly to save an owner.

 Step 2.
 The owner is added to the model.